Xinyue-Ma/PersonalProjects/NLP/Readme.md

 # Progress:
 ### Step 1
-Literature review on 5 papers and dive deeper into the BERT model and weakly supervised model
+Literature review on 5 papers and dive deeper into the BERT model and weakly supervised model.

 ### Step 2
-1. Read and implement papers
+1. Read and implement papers.

 https://www.aclweb.org/anthology/D19-5102.pdf